Digital PhD defense

 - The assessment committee will return to the meeting room and give their verdict.

-After the digital defense session has been completed the chairman of the assessment committee will have to organize the signing of the protocol.
+After the digital defence session has been completed, the chair of the assessment committee will have to organize the signing of the protocol.

-The PhD school accepts scanned and e-mail signatures, but if this is impossible the individual members of the assessment committee can also send an e-mail with their approval of the defense session to the chairman, who will then send a pdf-file with all signatures and e-mails to the PhD School.
+The Graduate School accepts scanned and e-mail signatures, but if this is impossible the individual members of the assessment committee can also send an e-mail with their approval of the defence session to the chair, who will then send a pdf with all signatures and e-mails to the Graduate School.

-When you have a link for the preparatory meeting and defense, please send it to the Graduate School immediately, as we need to include link and other information in the invitation, on our website, and on Facebook.
+When a link for the preparatory meeting and defense has been made, please send it to the Graduate School, as it is used for the the invitation, on our website, and on Facebook.

-The defense must follow the guidelines stated above in “Conducting your digital PhD defense” and “After the digital defense”.
+The defence must follow the guidelines stated above in “Conducting your digital PhD defence” and “After the digital defence”.